-Snowshoeing is the ultimate winter crowd pleaser.
-Rent some snowshoes for your friends and you’re good to go for an easy fun day playing in the snow.
+Snowshoeing is the ultimate winter crowd-pleaser.
+It’s easy, fun, and a great way to bond with friends!
+Just rent some snowshoes, and you’re good to go for an easy, fun day playing in the snow.
+Learn why snowshoeing with friends rocks and how to start snowshoeing with friends!

 Six Reasons Snowshoeing is the Ultimate Winter Crowd Pleaser

-6. It’s affordable!
-Buy the snowshoes and you’re done.
-No lift tickets and no additional boots to pair with skis, and you also won’t have to buy new gear for children who are constantly growing.
+Buy the snowshoes, and you’re done.
+No lift tickets and no additional boots to pair with skis, and you also won’t have to buy new gear for constantly growing children.
 Most kids will be able to use the same snowshoes for many years (with their regular winter boots).

-How to Plan a Group Snowshoeing Day with your Friends
+How to Start Snowshoeing & Plan A Group Day with your Friends

 Another favourite method of mine for outfitting friends with gear is to borrow from other friends.
 Chances are there’s somebody not able to come along, but who has snowshoes you could borrow.